rsvp/chess/README.md

 * Rapid opening play will leave sufficient time for the middlegame.
 * React to a strong unexpected move by reassessing your position calmly.
 * Relentlessly attack pinned pieces, weak pawns, and the exposed king.
+* Religiously follow these maxims, except when it is incorrect to do so.
 * Remember to enjoy the game.
 * Revisit your errors, and work to make sure they do not occur again.
 * Rooks belong behind passed pawns.
 * Satisfaction can lead to a lack of vigilance, then to mistakes and missed opportunities.
 * Search for pieces which have no retreat, and see if they can be captured.
+* Secure the safety of the king by castling early, preferably kingside.
 * Secure your center before beginning a wing attack.
 * Seize the initiative whenever the opportunity presents itself.
 * Setbacks and losses are both inevitable and essential for improvement.